 You’re down to your final two candidates.
 Candidate A is technically proficient.
 However, after interviewing them and speaking with their references, you sense their people skills aren’t very polished.
 Candidate B has less experience, but a former manager complimented their commitment, teamwork, and eagerness to learn.
 Who should you hire?

 These days, recruiters are focusing on soft skills more than ever before.
 In fact, in a 2018 report from digital consulting firm West Monroe, 98 percent of HR leaders said soft skills were important in landing a technology position – but 67 percent had withheld a job offer from an otherwise qualified technical candidate solely because they lacked soft skills.
 Not limited to tech, stories like this are common across all industries.

-Why Should You Consider Soft Skills when Hiring
+Why You Should Consider Soft Skills When Hiring

 What are Soft Skills?